vkozelka/vkozelka/README.md

 👋  - Hi, I’m @vkozelka.
-Freelance developer from Prague, Czechia
+Freelance developer from Vysočina, Czechia

 👀  - I'm using PHP, Ruby on Rails, Node.js, Vue.js, React, MySQL/MariaDB, MongoDB and a loooot of libriaries from composer/npmjs